petertwigg/petertwigg.github.io/index.md

 I also employ techniques of meditation and mindfulness to bring about health, healing and transformation.
 I practice as a homoeopath and naturopath.
 Some of the outcomes of my work include helping people restore health and resolve emotional blockages so you are free to be yourself.

-Helping clients to achieve more of their potential and recognise their true nature are key benchmarks to changing.

 ### Meditation & Mindfulness

 Meditation offers a pathway of self exploration that closely integrates physical, mental and metaphysical dimensions.
 Health becomes the byproduct as you move into right relationship with yourself, your psyche and your body.
 Improved presence comes from increased mindfulness and a certain freedom from the vexations of the modern world.